-Even though it is difficult to provide a general answer, it is rather common that a period of 14 to 18 months goes by between the filing of the claim and the rendering of the judgment in first instance.
+Although it is difficult to provide a general answer, it is fairly common for a period of 14 to 18 months to go by between the filing of the claim and the rendering of the judgment at first instance.

 4.7 Can the court try preliminary issues, the result of which determine whether the remainder of the trial should proceed?
 If it can, do such issues relate only to matters of law or can they relate to issues of fact as well, and if there is trial by jury, by whom are preliminary issues decided?